Keto Fried Eggplant Recipe

 - Add salt and pepper into eggs.

 - Mix panko with cheese.
 I like to use ½ cup cheese to 1 cup pork panko, but you can decide for yourself.
 Keep in mind that pecorino is salty, but I think that adds flavor.
+You do not need to use the cheese if you don't want to,

 - Season with sea salt